Sam Wo

-Sam Wo (三和粥粉麵 (三和粥粉面, Sānhé zhōu fěnmiàn, Saam1wo4 zuk1 fan2min6), literally "Three Harmonies Porridge and Noodles") was a Chinese restaurant located in San Francisco, California.
+Sam Wo (三和粥粉麵 (三和粥粉面, Sānhé zhōu fěnmiàn, Saam1wo4 zuk1 fan2min6), literally "Three Harmonies Porridge and Noodles") is a Chinese restaurant located in San Francisco, California.
 The restaurant's first location on 813 Washington Street was famous for being a venerable mainstay in the local Chinatown area, having been in the same location since 1912.
 Sam Wo gained notoriety in the 1960s for being the employer of Edsel Ford Fung, who was known locally as the "world's rudest waiter".
-The restaurant was closed in 2012 due to safety concerns, and reopened in 2015 on nearby Clay Street, and closed again on January 25, 2025.
-Sam Wo's is set to reopen on Friday, September 5, 2025.
+The restaurant was closed in 2012 due to safety concerns, and reopened in 2015 on nearby Clay Street.
+It closed briefly in 2025 before reopening the same year under new management.

 History

 There is no documented history on Sam Wo Restaurant and its early beginnings from its founding in 1912, although it was believed to be the oldest restaurant in Chinatown, built sometime around or after the 1906 San Francisco earthquake.
 One account states that Sam Wo had occupied the same 813 Washington Street location from 1907.
+Another account states that the restaurant was founded in 1908 by three Chinese siblings who had immigrated from Taishan, Guangdong.
 Sam Wo was primarily well known by San Francisco locals for its "famous ... no-frills, late-night food and its you-get-what-you-pay service" and 3 am closing time.
 In the 1950s Sam Wo was a Beat Generation hangout, featuring poets including Michael McClure, Allen Ginsberg, and Charles Bukowski.

 Edsel with "abused" customers in 1982.

 The Sam Wo Restaurant was famed as the workplace of Edsel Ford Fung, often called the "world's rudest, worst, most insulting waiter".
 Fung would refuse to serve customers whose appearance he disliked and would also harass patrons that complained about mistaken orders.
 After his passing in 1984, he left a lasting impression for a generation of San Franciscans.
 Some of his signs on the Washington Street eatery remain, such as one that says "No Booze ...
 No Jive, No Coffee, Milk, Soft Drinks, Fortune Cookies."